-Regulations on campus.
+Regulations on Campus.

-Christian Union Theological Seminary, Inc. and the Emmaus Road Bible College, puts much emphasis on Christian behavior, and we believe that the proper conduct of a Christian is part of their education.
+Christian Union Theological Seminary, CUTS. and the Emmaus Road Bible College, puts much emphasis on Christian behavior, and we believe that the proper conduct of a Christian is part of their education.
 Therefore, we believe that those who claim salvation in Jesus Christ, and live blameless lives; must refrain from worldly practices.
 CUTS students must not be guilty of blasphemy, adultery, or fornication.

 The use of alcohol or drugs (except prescription from a physician) is prohibited.
-As Christians, we reject the use of immodest dress, theft, homosexuality and misconduct.
+As Christians, we reject the use of immodest dress, theft, immorality and misconduct.
 All seminary/bible college students must bear witness to their faith in Jesus Christ as their Lord and Savior.
 Therefore, they should live, act, speak, and dress as believers in Christ.
 Any student who brings reproach and disgrace to the name of Christ, or can’t maintain the standards and reputation of the Christian Union Theological Seminary, Inc. will be dismissed.

 Each semester is 16 weeks long.
 Attendance is very important and the following rules apply to the applicant: